morealg/devops-project2-ih/docs/demo-script.md

 > - "The database is Azure SQL — accessible only through a Private Endpoint.
 There is no public access at all."
 > - "Key Vault stores secrets — also private only."
 > - "The Ops VM hosts our GitHub Actions self-hosted runner and SonarQube."
+> - "We also used internal load balancers in front of the web and API tiers so the architecture is already ready for future VMSS scale-out."

 ---